-- Novelist Kathy Sedia from NAMS also teaches Speculative Fiction, and Ken Kaisar teaches Playwriting and Advanced Playwriting for the LITT program. - Among the four MFA teachers in LITT, we enjoy a good student-faculty ratio in our classes, diverse faculty in terms of what we write and teach and, additionally, individually vested interests in issues of diversity including disability, LGTBQ issues, feminist and gender studies, and the interrogation of race. - We have a good relationship with General Studies MFA faculty and have a creative writing "lab" where students can form working groups and community both in and outside of class. - A BFA in creative writing is a good option for students who want an art degree while serving a diverse economic population (as the discipline doesn't require that students invest in costly production materials). - The Literature Program has built infrastructure like the South Jersey Culture and History Center's SoJourn, the school's student-run literary magazine Stockpot, the cinquannual Divergently fiction anthology edited by Nathan Long and students, and the Visiting Writing Series co-curated by Peter Murphy Writing and Judy Copeland from GENS.
-Our alumni panel and our publishing in 21st panel that Nathan Long organizes offers other external opportunities for students to learn and explore career options.
-We advise the Literature Club (now enjoying an attendance of 70 or so students a week) and Pathways to Healing (just as many!).
-We can maximize this infrastructure for our creative writing students by allowing them the BFA within which they can manage a national on-line magazine, Blunderbuss, and connect them with the 48 Blocks Program in Atlantic City.
-They can also benefit from courses such as GIS Why Poetry Matters, Emari DiGiorgio's course that connects them with at-risk populations in the surrounding community.
+- other graduate degrees. - Since students will have 16 more credits with which to fulfill hands-on internships and other opportunities, they will likely gain more by-lines than BA students before graduation.
+This experience will give students an advantage as they graduate into an ever-more competitive market. - Our school is founded on the liberal arts.
+The visual arts program has grown from a BA to also offering a BFA, based on demand.
+The demand for more substantial creative writing degrees is evident from the intense growth of MFA's over the last five decades.
+We have a substantial number of talented students whose craft will mature within the time and structure of a BFA.
+With such a degree, they would be well situated to pursue an increasingly competitive MFA or go on to study another field. - We currently have three MFA teachers in the LITT program who teach creative writing on a regular basis (Emily August, Cynthia King, and Nathan Long), and are in the process of hiring a fourth.
+There are also four people with creative writing MFAs teaching courses in the Writing Program (Judith Copeland, Emari DiGiorgio, Nancy Reddy, and Emily Van Duyne).
+Novelist Ekaterina Sedia from NAMS also teaches Speculative Fiction and adjunct Ian August teaches Playwriting and Advanced Playwriting for the LITT Program.
+We also have gained in the meantime a visiting professor, Jacob Camacho who teaches core courses such as Introduction to Creative Writing, Craft and Theory, and Spoken Word. - Among the four MFA teachers in LITT, we enjoy a good student-faculty ratio in our classes, diverse faculty in terms of what we write and teach and, additionally, individually vested interests in issues of diversity including disability, LGTBQ issues, feminist and gender studies, and the interrogation of race. - We have a good relationship with General Studies MFA faculty and have a creative writing "lab" where students can form working groups and community both in and outside of class. - A BFA in creative writing is a good option for students who want an art degree while serving a diverse economic population (as the discipline doesn't require that students invest in costly production materials). - The Literature Program has built infrastructure like the South Jersey Culture and History Center's SoJourn, the school's student-run literary magazine Stockpot, the cinquannual Divergently fiction anthology edited by Nathan Long and students, and the Visiting Writing Series co-curated by Murphy Writing and, up until her retirement in Spring 2022, Judith Copeland from GENS, Nathan Long and Cynthia King from LITT (Further, Cynthia King will take on the International Writers Series from Judith Copeland who is retiring Spring 2022).
+Our annual Literature program alumni panel and our annual publishing in 21st panel that Nathan Long organizes brings in other external speakers for students to learn about and explore career options.
+We advise the Literature Club (now enjoying an attendance of 70 or so students a week).
+We can maximize this infrastructure for our creative writing students by allowing them the BFA within which they could manage an on-line arm of the Stockpot magazine, and connect them with the 48 Blocks Program in Atlantic City.
+They can also benefit from courses such as, GIS 3307 Why Poetry Matters, which is Emari DiGiorgio's course that connects them with at-risk populations in the surrounding community or the forthcoming LITT course Teaching Creative Writing which would connect them with students in the region's schools.